-Western Power customers who have experienced loss or damage because of a power interruption or surge can make a claim for compensation.
-Every claim is investigated by Western Power to determine the cause of the interruption or surge.
+Western Power to determine the cause of the interruption or surge.
 However, Western Power will only compensate customers for loss or damage if it is the result of its negligence.
 If the damage was the result of factors outside Western Power's control, it is not required to pay any compensation.

 Western Power customers who are affected by power interruptions that last 12 continuous hours or longer may be eligible for an \$80 payment under the State Government's Power Outage Payment Scheme.
 This payment is available to electricity account holders who are on the SWIS and use less than 50MWh of electricity a year.
-This includes nearly all households and most small businesses.69
+This includes nearly all households and most small businesses.

-The number of claims paid under this scheme so far in 2010-11 is 22,910 and Western Power has paid \$1,832,800 in compensation to customers.
+The number of claims paid under this scheme in 2010-11 is 23,675 and Western Power has paid \$1,894,000 in compensation to customers.
 Storms in January and February of 2011 meant that 15,000 claims alone were paid from February to April 2011.
 In 2009-10, the number of claims was 34,067 and Western Power paid \$2,725,360 in compensation to customers.
 The number of claims in 2009-10 was very high due to the severe storms that hit Perth on 22 March 2010.
 Before this date, 7,500 claims had been made during the year.
 These compensation payments are actual costs incurred by Western Power, some of which might be avoided if there were fewer outages lasting for more than 12 hours when underground power is installed retrospectively.